UniPiTechnology/evok/docs/installation.md

 ## Installing and updating Evok

 Make sure you have [prepared the OS](#OS-preparation) correctly first.
-This works both for installing and updating.
+Following steps work both for installing and updating

 ```bash title="Installing & updating Evok"
 sudo apt update